Stepping Out (1980 film)

-Stepping Out is a 1980 Australian documentary film, created by Chris Noonan, that follows a mentally handicapped theater group in the leadup to their first public performance at the Sydney Opera House.
-The film screened at the United Nations closing ceremony for the International Year of the Disabled.
+Stepping Out is a 1980 Australian documentary film created by Chris Noonan, that follows a intellectually disabled theatre group in the leadup to their first public performance at the Sydney Opera House.

 Production

+Chris Noonan wrote and directed the film.

-Stepping Out was largely filmed in 1979 in Gore Hill in Sydney, following residents of the Lorna Hodgkinson Sunshine Home.
+Stepping Out was largely filmed in 1979 in Gore Hill, Sydney, following residents of the Lorna Hodgkinson Sunshine Home.
 It features workshops and rehearsals, led by Aldo Gennaro, for a series of performances of the shows The Prince, and Life, Images and Reflections at Sydney Opera House.
+Dean Semler was responsible for the cinematography.

+Release

+Stepping Out was released in 1980.

+The film screened at the United Nations closing ceremony for the International Year of the Disabled, in 1981.